 I have not addressed what is one of the most troubling issues in the DPS world, and that is what is going on with our students and employees of color.
 I am not an expert on this subject, but my friend Hasira “Soul” Ashemu is.
 He is the co-founder of Our Voice Our Schools and has written extensively on this subject.
 His posts will leave you wondering why the Board is not taking swift action.

+The above list is by no means complete.
+Other reform policies such as Innovation Schools, Co-Locations, Testing, Student Based Budgeting need attention as well.
+The Board majority must show the people who supported them they are paying attention to their mandate, and they are acting on it.
 Many people have worked for far too many years, on far too many elections to be satisfied with the current Board’s lack of action and lack of urgency.
-Word on the street is there are some members pushing for change but they are hitting a brick wall on making meaningful policy changes.
+Word on the street is there are some members pushing for policy change but they are hitting a brick wall when it comes to making substantive changes.
 If true, we must find a way to support these agents of change.
-If nothing is done quickly, making big changes will slip right through our fingers either because we will lose the majority in the next election or because of the continuing support for the status quo.
-Neither option is appealing.
+If nothing is done quickly, the opportunity to make big changes will slip right through our fingers.
+We can easily lose the majority in the next election because of the Board’s lack of progress in reversing the current status quo that is education reform.
 We have worked too hard to allow that to happen.
+We have won the last two elections.
+We need to reap the fruit of our hard work now.
 Talk to your Board members.
 Write to them.